Oliver's Cornwall

 Return to Top

-Return to Reviews Contents
+Return to Home Page for Reviews Contents

 Carwinion Garden

 In April 2008 we took advantage of a Western Morning News '2 for the price of 1' offer to visit a couple of spring gardens near Mawnan Smith in the general area between Falmouth and the Helford River.
 Neither Carwinion nor Penjerrick could be said to rate anywhere compared to nearby Glendurgan and Trebah.
 Carwinion is perhaps an acceptable 1½ hour visit for its £4 entry charge.
-Penjerrick is appalling value even at its lower £2.50; more of that elsewhere.
-Carwinion was the creation of the cadet branch of the Rogers family of Penrose, now a lovely estate owned by the National Trust, and was laid out in the late 19th century.
+Penjerrick is very poor value even at its lower £2.50; more of that elsewhere.
+Carwinion was the creation of the cadet branch of the Rogers family of Penrose near Helston, now a lovely estate owned by the National Trust, and was laid out in the late 19th century.
 As is usual in these parts, the 12 acre garden runs down a valley from the house.
 Unusually, if you exit at the bottom, you can (as we did) follow a footpath down through woodland to the Helford River at Porth Saxon.
 As you might expect of a garden with a bamboo nursery, that plant rather dominates.
-There are, however, also some good rhodos, azaleas and pieris and, early in the year, swathes of blueballs, primrose and anemones.
+There are, however, also some good rhodos, azaleas and pieris and, early in the year, swathes of bluebells, primrose and anemones.
 Ponds are fairly well maintained but feature gardens - Quarry and Japanese - are disappointing; the Secret garden is better.
 Keep an eye out for some impressive trees, good tree ferns and vast gunneras.

 Colourful azaleas on the Island on the driveway